-- Edwards v Santos Ltd [2011] HCA 8 Hayne J concurs, but disagrees that the costs order of the Federal Court at first instance can be substituted by the High Court.
-Although this issue forms the bulk of his brief opinion, disagreement confined to costs only has typically been set aside in compiling these results and Hayne J is nevertheless tallied as concurring. - Cush v Dillon; Boland v Dillon [2011] HCA 30 the joint judgment of • French CJ, Crennan and Kiefel JJ concurs that the appeals should be dismissed but would also vary the third order of the Court of Appeal so as to explicitly confine the new trial that is to be held to the issue of whether the defence of qualified privilege was destroyed by malice.
-The CA order simply referred to a 'new trial on the defence of qualified privilege', but in their joint judgment, Gummow, Hayne and Bell JJ are of the view that the 'parties accept that the effect of the orders made by the Court of Appeal' is that the new trial is confined to the effect of malice by the respondent.
+Edwards v Santos Ltd - Hayne J concurs, but disagrees that the costs order of the Federal Court at first instance can be substituted by the High Court.
+Although this issue forms the bulk of his brief opinion, disagreement confined to costs only has typically been set aside in compiling these results and Hayne J is nevertheless tallied as concurring.

+Cush v Dillon - the joint judgment of French CJ, Crennan and Kiefel JJ concurs that the appeals should be dismissed but would also vary the third order of the Court of Appeal so as to explicitly confine the new trial that is to be held to the issue of whether the defence of qualified privilege was destroyed by malice.
+The Court of Appeal order simply referred to a 'new trial on the defence of qualified privilege', but in their joint judgment, Gummow, Hayne and Bell JJ are of the view that the 'parties accept that the effect of the orders made by the Court of Appeal' is that the new trial is confined to the effect of malice by the respondent.
 For this reason neither they nor Heydon J in a separate concurrence feel the need to vary the relevant order of the Court of Appeal.
-Given this apparent agreement as to what the new trial should address, French CJ, Crennan and Kiefel JJ are tallied as concurring despite the additional order they make in dismissing the appeals. - Momcilovic v The Queen [2011] HCA 34 see discussion earlier in main text.
+Given this apparent agreement as to what the new trial should address, French CJ, Crennan and Kiefel JJ are tallied as concurring despite the additional order they make in dismissing the appeals.

+Momcilovic v The Queen - see discussion earlier in main text.